sammanthp007/HUhack/README.md

 # HUhack
-finds the nearest metro in DC
+Finds the nearest metro in DC

-named MetroDC
+named MetroDC in pebble app store

+# written by Samman Bikram Thapa